-While 7.5 percent of Americans fell victim to financial fraud in 2008, those who had money stolen from credit and debit cards were more likely to recover their losses, according to a March 4 survey by technology research company Gartner.
+Five percent of Americans were victims of financial fraud in 2008, but those who had money stolen from credit and debit cards were more likely to recover their losses.

 Credit card theft victims, however, recovered 86 percent of their stolen funds, while debit and ATM card victims recovered 77 percent of their losses.
 Gartner reports that financial recovery from payment card theft fared better due largely to increased consumer protections for electronic payments

 A report released by the Federal Trade Commission on Feb.
 26 also displayed that complaints about credit card fraud dropped for the sixth year in a row.
 New-account fraud — where financial information is stolen to open a new account — decreased 13 percent, but Gartner warned this type of fraud could have long-term damages on credit ratings that could take years to restore.

 Gartner’s report showed that after discovering theft, fewer than one in three victims reported the crime, while more than 71 percent responded by changing their purchasing behavior due to security concerns